The Founding of Kappa Phi

 Kappa Phi’s New House

-At the meeting of March 2, a committee was appointed to secure a house for the fraternity.
-This committee consisted of David Spencer (chairman), Gary Woodard, Jerry Fortener, and Phillip Schutty.
+At the meeting on March 2, a committee was appointed to secure a house for the fraternity.
+This committee consisted of David Spencer (chairman), Gary Woodard, Jerry Fortner, and Phillip Schutty.

-The housing committee proceeded after March 2, to set up a housing corporation and found a house which was suitable for the usage of the fraternity.
+The housing committee proceeded to establish a housing corporation and find a house suitable for the fraternity’s use.

-The house which was purchased was located on eight acres of land along Vienna Road.
-This property which included a pond, was located 1.1 miles from the MSM Electrical Engineering Building.
-The house itself, which was brick, had two floors containing 2500 square feet of floor space each, and was for sale at $35,000.
-The changes which were necessary in the house and the furniture originally bought raised that amount of initial expense to about $50,000.
-The housing corporation managed a long term loan of the house at 6.6% interest and vised changes in house and furniture purchases.
+The purchased house was located on eight acres of land along Vienna Road.
+The property, which included a pond, was situated 1.1 miles from the MSM Electrical Engineering Building.
+The brick house had two floors containing 2,500 square feet each and was for sale at $35,000.
+Necessary changes to the house and the initial furniture purchases raised the initial expense to about $50,000.
+The housing corporation secured a long-term loan for the house at 6.6% interest and oversaw the changes and furniture purchases.

 Top: The front of the Shelter as it was in 1968.